MrPerdej/YobaHelper/README.md

 How to install?
 1. Download the git package.
 2. Write down: git clone https://github.com/CowerDawn/WM-IT
-3. Write: chmod +x WM-IT.sh
+3. Write: chmod +x WM-IT
-4. And finally launch: ./WM-IT.sh
+4. And finally launch: ./WM-IT

 What kind of license?
 WM-IT is licensed under GPL and is a fully GNU program.
 See COPYING.txt for the GNU GENERAL PUBLIC LICENSE